-□ Give your canine frequent biological breaks. □ Always plan your training to be successful to keep your canine motivated. □ Always end each session on a good note. □ It should take a month or more on building your canine's endurance and proficienc levels. у Phase Four: If your canine is comfortable working in the introduced work environment you may try and introduce one additional new work area to your canine.
-The time necess for this phase will vary depending on the individual canine.
-The time that the canine is not be deployed to a new working environment will be dependent on each individual can may take a month or longer before the canine is ready to be deployed to another area.
-Training in new work areas: ☐ Just as you did before, give the canine an adjustment period. ☐ Observe your canine for stress and anxiety sary eady
+Give your canine frequent biological breaks.
+Always plan your training to be successful to keep your canine motivated.
+Always end each session on a good note.
+It should take a month or more on building your canine's endurance and proficiency els. you for to b may ase Four: If your canine is comfortable working in the introduced work environments, a may try and introduce one additional new work area to your canine.
+The time necessary this phase will vary depending on the individual canine.
+The time that the canine is ready be deployed to a new working environment will be dependent on each individual canine.
+It is take a month or longer before the canine is ready to be deployed to another area.
+Tra nining in new work areas: Just as you did before, give the canine an adjustment period.
+Observe your canine for stress and anxiety